AdityaPhasu/VeggieRush/README.md

 # VeggieRush

-->Product landing page made using html,css and a little bit of javascript.
+my first product landing page made using html,css and a little bit of javascript.